 What else?
 An effective learning culture reflects on the employee performance, satisfaction and retention because the more they know, the more employees can contribute to the organisation which makes them feel valuable and appreciated.

 Another essential component of an effective learning culture is the social learning approach, which means that employees can share their expertise, ideas and experience to one another, professionally growing together.
+Professional development also involves learning from other professional in your working field, from their hands-on experience.
 However, the self-directed learning should not be excluded, as it is the key to never stop acquiring, both knowledge and skills.